anup-moitra/md102-intune-virtual-company-lab/02-device-enrollment/windows-oobe-enrollment.md

 - Windows test device reset or ready for OOBE.
 - Device connected to the internet during setup.

-The following must be checked if Intune enrollment does not complete:
+The following settings were checked or used during troubleshooting:

-- Automatic MDM enrollment configured.
+- Automatic MDM enrollment scope.
-- MDM user scope set to All or targeted to GRP-Pilot-Users.
+- user01 license assignment.
+- Microsoft Entra device record.
-- user01 included in the MDM user scope.
+- Manual MDM enrollment trigger.

 ---